Meeting

 The Global Mentorship Program (GMP)

-From 2020 Chalmers has a mentorship program, funded by a private donation, with focus on innovation, entrepreneurship and internationalization in low- and middle-income countries in Asia, Africa and South America.
+This is a mentorship program funded by a private donation, with focus on innovation, entrepreneurship and internationalization in low- and middle-income countries in Asia, Africa and South America.

 In addition to the academic supervisor and examiner you will have a mentor in Sweden and a local mentor in the country where the data collection for the master’s thesis is conducted.